EdwinZhanCN/edwinzhancn.github.io/docs/MAIL.md

 # Blog Update: Minecraft-server Mods & Blog News

 ### **Minecraft-server Mods Update**
-Below are the latest mods and improvements for our Minecraft server experience:
+Below are the latest mods and improvements for our Minecraft server experience!

 | Name                    | Type        | Description                                           |
 |-------------------------|-------------|-------------------------------------------------------|